-During orientation, with assistance from SIT Study Abroad staff, students will learn how to use their smart phone, how to purchase and use an appropriate local SIM card, and how to acquire minutes for calls and texting.
+During orientation, with assistance from SIT Study Abroad staff, students will choose the appropriate solution for having a working smart phone during their stay in Switzerland.
 SIT Study Abroad requires that each student have a local number for communication with the homestay family and program staff.

-While we recognize that alternative communication methods can be free or cheaper than cell service i.e. Facetime, Skype, WhatsApp, etc. those programs alone do not satisfy our need for regular communication with the local program staff and partners, nor do they meet our emergency communication needs.
+While we recognize that alternative communication methods can be free or cheaper than cell service i.e. Facetime, Skype, WhatsApp, etc. those programs alone do not satisfy our need for regular communication with the local program staff and partners.
 Therefore, local cellular capacity on each student's phone is required for the duration of the program.
 Students are required to maintain a minimum amount of phone credits at all times for emergency calls.
 Full compliance with this policy is expected.